synapsecns/sanguine/packages/synapse-interface/components/Maintenance/README.md

 ## How it works

-There are a few maintenance components we utilized around the app:
+There are a few maintenance components implemented around the app:
 1. Banner - located at the top of the page.
 2. Countdown Progress Bar - located at the top of Bridge / Swap cards.
 3. Warning Message - located below the input UI in Bridge / Swap cards.